BYU-PCCL/holodeck/README.md

 ## Running with Holodeck Docker Container
 1. Install nvidia-docker https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0)
-2. For Ubuntu 16.04 and Cuda 9.0 pull the docker repository and run it
+2. Pull the docker repository and run it (replace "without" with "with" to pull image without worlds installed)
 ```
-sudo docker pull pccl/holodeck:ubuntu16.04-with-worlds
+sudo docker pull pccl/holodeck:ubuntu16.04-without-worlds
 sudo docker run -it pccl/holodeck
 ```
-3. For versions other than Ubuntu 16.04 see https://hub.docker.com/r/pccl/holodeck/
+3. For versions other than Ubuntu 16.04 and Cuda9.0 see https://hub.docker.com/r/pccl/holodeck/